 Do you have a baby or small children at home?
 Have you considered signing them up for swimming classes for babies?
-It’s hard to know exactly when you should sign your kids up for lessons of any kind, but the thing about baby swimming classes is that they are crucial for various reasons.
+It’s hard to know precisely when to sign your kids up for lessons, but baby swimming classes are crucial for various reasons.

 We will talk about the benefits of baby swimming classes soon, but if your kids are older, there are still plenty of reasons to look into swimming lessons.
 It’s never too late!
-There are great benefits to learning to swim at any age, plus, as surprising as it may seem, it’s actually an excellent year-round activity to do.
+There are significant benefits to learning to swim at any age, plus, as surprising as it may seem, it’s an excellent year-round activity.

 Why You Should Sign Your Child Up for Baby Swimming Classes